Il Ballo del Doge: About Il Ballo del Doge

+Throughout the years, Il Ballo del Doge has become a large production celebrated by many wealthy celebrities and guests.

+The guests, wearing the costumes designed and hand-made by Sautter, reach the Palace by water.

-Il Ballo del Doge celebrated his twenty-fifth edition on Saturday, February 10th, 2018 and, for the occasion, the event had even more resonance than ever.
-The edition has been titled “Rebirth & Celebration” the set designs, the shows, the menu and every moment of the event were dedicated to the theme of the constant renewal of rebirth and the celebration of emotions, creativity and passion.
+Il Ballo del Doge celebrated its twenty-fifth edition on Saturday, February 10th, 2018.
+The edition was titled “Rebirth & Celebration.”
+The set designs, the shows, the menu and every moment of the event were dedicated to the theme of the constant renewal of rebirth and the celebration of emotions, creativity and passion.

-Il Ballo del Doge is covered by the international press: TV programmes, newspapers and magazines from all over the world follow the event every year.
+Il Ballo del Doge is covered by the international press; TV programmes, newspapers, and magazines from all over the world have reported on the event.